inkstitch/inkstitch/collections/_fonts/en/geneva_simple.md

 ## Dimensions

 At 100%, these fonts are approximatively 14 mm (1/2 inch) tall.

 They can be scaled up to 200% (approx 28 mm, 1 inch) or scaled down to 75% (approx 9 mm, 1/3 inch).

 ## In real life

 {% include folder-galleries path="fonts/geneva/" %}

+## License

 [Download Font License](https://github.com/inkstitch/inkstitch/tree/main/fonts/geneva_simple/LICENSE)